ritesh-18/Machine-Coding-Round/CPP_Concurrency_Solutions.md

     }
 };

-// Binary semaphore â€” used for signalling (like a condition variable but without a mutex) class BinarySemaphore {
+// Binary semaphore — used for signalling (like a condition variable but without a mutex) class BinarySemaphore {
     CountingSemaphore sem_{0}; // starts at 0 (blocked)
 public: